 We are also introducing the “uninstall” assignment type for VPP and line-of-business apps on macOS 11 that is applicable when an app is installed as managed.
 When adding line-of-business apps for macOS, you will now notice a new setting that allows you to choose whether the app should be installed as managed on macOS 11.
 This gives you the flexibility to deploy enterprise apps that may not yet be ready to be installed as managed on macOS 11.
 It is important to note that a line-of-business app can only be installed as managed on macOS 11 or higher when the app distributable contains a single app without any nested packages and installs to the /Applications directory.
 Any line-of-business app that diverges from this requirement should be installed as unmanaged on macOS 11.

 macOS Intune Company Portal and Intune MDM agent are supported on both Intel and Apple Silicon Macs running macOS 11.
-While we are excited to see the ability to run iOS/iPadOS apps on macOS 11, M365 apps built for iOS/iPadOS are not available on macOS.
+While we are excited to see the ability to run iOS/iPadOS apps on macOS 11, this is controlled by the app publisher and at this time, Microsoft will not be releasing the M365 apps built for iOS/iPadOS on macOS.
 Therefore, the Microsoft Intune App SDK for iOS is only supported on iOS/iPadOS.
 For the best M365 experience, we will continue to support M365 apps built natively for macOS.
 Learn more about M365 apps on Apple Silicon.

 In upcoming releases, we plan to add even more features to support your Apple management journey including skipping Accessibility pane during Automated Device Enrollments and associated domains for per-app VPN connections on macOS Big Sur and later.